paulkrog/paulkrog.github.io/index.md

 layout: experimental
 ---

 You've reached the site of Paul Krogmeier.
-I'm a masters student at [Purdue University][purdue] in the department of [Electrical and Computer Engineering][ece].
+I'm a master's student at [Purdue University][purdue] in the department of [Electrical and Computer Engineering][ece].
 I'm working with Professor [Ben Delaware][ben] on a deep embedding of [Fiat][fiat] in Coq.
 I'm also a